 The half double crochet stitch is a favorite stitch for beginners and experienced crocheters alike.
 Learn how to crochet this easy and textured crochet stitch.

 This tutorial includes step by step photos on how to make the half double crochet.
-In written patterns “hdc” is the abbreviation.
+In written crochet patterns “hdc” is the abbreviation.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.

 There are a variety of yarns that work well with the half double crochet.
 For this tutorial I am using one of the most common weights, a #4 medium worsted weight yarn.